Served: 11¼ years

 January 13, 1905 to April 25, 1916

-On April 25, 1916, shortly before noon, 20-year-old William Groendike, of 7130 Rosewood Avenue, was in Louis Katz’ pawnshop at 518 Central Avenue at Longworth Street (now the Cincinnati Fire Department Memorial).
-Groendike had already purchased and taken possession of an unloaded .45 caliber revolver and was acting as if he was negotiating for a violin, but his intentions were to rob Katz.
+On April 25, 1916, shortly before noon, 20-year-old William Groendike, of 7130 Rosewood Avenue, was in Louis Katz’ pawnshop at 518 Central Avenue (at Longworth Avenue).
+Groendike had already purchased from Katz and taken possession of an unloaded .45 caliber revolver and was currently negotiating for a violin.
 Cincinnati Detectives Albert Wegener and William Sweeney happened to walk in, saw Katz was busy, and told him that they would be back in five minutes.

-April 25 was also a voting day for the primary.
-On Longworth Street, just east of Central, a temporary voting booth was set up and 43-year-old Patrolman Robins, of 722 W. 9th Street, was detailed to protect it.
+As it happened, April 25th was also a voting day for the primary.
+On Longworth, just east of Central, a temporary voting booth was set up and 43-year-old Patrolman Robins was detailed to protect it.

-Groendike, knowing the detectives were coming back, felt compelled to act quickly.
-When Katz turned away from him, Groendike reached out and struck Katz on the side of the head with the revolver in an effort to knock him out.
-Katz was stunned, but conscious, and came out from behind the counter and grappled with Groendike.
-Groendike pulled from his pocket a loaded .25 caliber pistol and shot at Katz, hitting him in the wrist, and ran from the store with Katz in pursuit yelling, “Stop!
-Thief!”
+Groendike, knowing the detectives were coming back, when Katz turned away from him, reached out and struck Katz on the side of the head with the revolver in an effort to knock him out and rob him.
+Katz was stunned and came out from behind the counter and grappled with Groendike.
+Groendike pulled from his pocket a loaded .25 caliber pistol.
+The pistol exploded and the bullet went into Katz’s wrist.
+Groendike ran from the store with Katz in pursuit yelling, “Stop, thief!”

-Groendike nearly ran into Patrolman Robins.
-There was a short struggle and Patrolman Robins quickly took control, but on the way back to the pawnshop, Groendike reached into his trouser pocket, grabbed his pistol, placed it directly to Patrolman Robins’s side, and pulled the trigger.
+Groendike, running past the voting booth, ran into Patrolman Robins.
+There was a short struggle and Robins quickly took control.
+On the way back to the pawnshop, Groendike reached into his trouser pocket, grabbed his pistol, placed it against Patrolman Robins’s side, and pulled the trigger.
 Patrolman Robins reeled and fell into the arms of Jack Rubenstein who had tried to assist in the pursuit of Groendike.
-Groendike took flight once more.
+Groendike, unencumbered, took flight once more.

-Patrolman Robins left a wife, May E. Robins, and a 5-year-old son, Johnny Robins.
-Funeral services were held at St. Peter in Chains Cathedral.
-Company A of the Police Department escorted him to his burial on April 28, 1916 in St. Joseph (New) Cemetery.
+Patrolman Robins left a wife, Mary E. Robins, and a son, Johnny Robins (5).
+Funeral services were held at St. Peter’s Cathedral.
+Company A of the Police Department escorted him to his burial on April 28, 1916, in St. Joseph (New) Cemetery.
 Pallbearers included Detectives Sweeney and Hanrahan.

-The next year, November 12, 1917, Detective Wegener would also die in the line of duty at another pawnshop on Central Avenue near Longworth.
+Nineteen months later, November 12, 1917, Detective Wegener would also die in the line of duty at another pawnshop in the 500 block of Central Avenue.

-This narrative was revised on April 30, 2013, by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Historical Society President.
-All rights are reserved to him and the Greater Cincinnati Police Historical Society.
+© This narrative was researched and revised on April 17, 2013 by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Historical Society President.
+All rights are reserved to him and the Greater Cincinnati Police Museum.